 As a Certified Openn Agent, you’ll also receive 1-on-1 specialist coaching, marketing and promotional materials, access to our resource centre and entry to our private Facebook group of certified agents.

-To take part in the Openn Negotiation process a Bidder is required to submit a Pending Price at www.openn.com.au or via the App and complete documentation with the Agent.
+To take part in the Openn Negotiation process a bidder is required to submit a pending price on the App and complete documentation with the Agent.
 The Agent then provides the terms to the Seller for approval and the pending price becomes a live bid and the bidder is qualified.

 Following this qualification process, the bidder is able to improve their bid at any time however they are under no obligation to bid again.

 Yes!
 While Openn Negotiation is technically an auction, you do not have to be an auctioneer to utilise it.
-We do offer a register of Certified Openn Auctioneers that can work with you too.
+However, an Auctioneer is still required to faciliate the process.
+Good news is we offer a register of Certified Openn Auctioneers that can work with you too.

-As stated under the contract conditions, if the Auctioneer reasonably determines that a technical problem has occurred or one or more of the Qualified Bidders is experiencing difficulty with the App, the Auctioneer can extend the negotiation to a future date.
+As stated under the contract conditions, if the Auctioneer or Agent reasonably determines that a technical problem has occurred or one or more of the Qualified Bidders is experiencing difficulty with the App, the Auctioneer or Agemt can extend the negotiation to a future date.

 In this circumstance, the Qualified Bidders shall be bound by any prior bid and shall be free to recommence bidding at any amount the Qualified Bidder wishes.